Stratification as a general variance reduction method for Markov chain Monte Carlo: The Eigenvector Method for Umbrella Sampling

-We call $F$ the \emph{overlap matrix}.
-We observe that $F$ is stochastic (its entries are nonnegative and its rows each sum to one) and that $z$ is a probability vector (its entries sum to one).
-Therefore, by the Perron-Frobenius theorem, as long as $F$ is irreducible, the eigenvector problem~\eqref{eq: eigenvector problem} determines $z$ as a function of $F$, a matrix whose entries are averages over the biased distributions.
-We assume throughout the remainder of this work that $F$ is irreducible.
-We give a simple condition on the bias functions which guarantees irreducibility of $F$ in Lemma~\ref{lem: irreducibility condition} below.
+We observe that equations~\eqref{eq: decomposition of average 2} and~\eqref{eq: eigenvector problem} combine to express $\pi[g]$ as a function of averages over the biased distributions, namely $\pi_i[g^\ast]$, $\pi_i[\1^\ast]$, and $F$.
+To see this, it suffices to recognize that $F$ is stochastic and $w$ is a probability vector.
+Therefore, whenever $F$ is irreducible, the solution of the eigenproblem is unique by the Perron--Frobenius theorem.
+We will assume throughout the remainder of this work that $F$ is irreducible, which amounts to requiring some overlap between neighboring strata; see Lemma~\ref{lem: irreducibility condition}.
 In general, for any irreducible, stochastic matrix $G \in \Real^{L \times L}$, we will let $w(G) \in \Real^L$ denote the unique solution of